 - A track record in addressing voting rights through the lens of marginalized communities is an added value.
 This includes civic engagement of people of color, women, low-income white communities, and young people.

 Candidates need to bring a strong commitment to excellence and an ability to work in a fast-paced environment.
-The position is full-time and based in New York City or Washington, DC.
+The position is full-time and based in New York City.

 Salary and Benefits: The salary for this fellowship is $50,000.
 We have a generous benefits package which includes health insurance, dental and vision insurance, 10 paid holidays, 18 vacation days per year, 5 floating holidays per year, 12 sick days per year, paid time off between Dec.
 25 and Jan.
 1, and the opportunity to contribute to a 403b plan.